isomerpages/sfa-foodsecurity/_get-involved/what-you-can-do.md

 title: What you can do
 permalink: /get-involved/whatyoucando
 ---
-##### A more food secure Singapore can start with supporting and choosing local produce
+Every action can go a long way in supporting our local farmers.

 The next time you're shopping for groceries, look out for the bright red SG Fresh Produce logo, which indicates that the  produce was grown by our local farmers.